13 and 15 West 54th Street: Later use

 By late 1979, the Mendik Realty Company had acquired 13–15 West 54th Street, along with the rear properties at 20–22 West 55th Street.
 Though the Museum of Modern Art was occupying the houses while its own structure was being rebuilt, there were rumors that the four properties would be demolished to make way for an office building.
 The New York City Landmarks Preservation Commission designated the five houses at 5–15 West 54th Street as city landmarks, including 13 and 15 West 54th Street, on February 3, 1981.
 The Committee for the Preservation of West 54th and West 55th Streets had pushed for the landmark designation.
 At the time, the five houses were in various states of preservation: even as 13 and 15 West 54th Street had been proposed for demolition, the double house at 9–11 West 54th Street was being restored.
 The landmark designation made it harder for any of the houses to be demolished.

-Developer Feldman Brothers took over the four properties at 13–15 West 54th .and 20–22 West 55th Street.
+The developer Feldman Brothers took over the four properties at 13–15 West 54th .and 20–22 West 55th Street.
 In December 1981, Feldman Brothers announced plans to build a 32-story tower at 22 West 55th Street and convert 13 and 15 West 54th Street to office use.
 After objections from neighborhood residences, in 1983 the developers agreed to build a 13-story building instead.
 Danish bank Privatbanken bought the office building and leased the 54th Street houses in 1985 for close to $30 million, with an option to buy the houses.
 Under the arrangement, Feldman Brothers would complete the office building's construction and renovate the two houses, which were being refurbished by Haines Lundberg Waehler.
 The bank's name was installed in gold letters outside the houses.
 In 1986, Tore Wretman and Håkan Swahn announced they would open a Swedish restaurant, Restaurant Aquavit, in the lower two stories of number 13.
 Aquavit opened the next year.
 On January 4, 1990, the buildings were added to the National Register of Historic Places as part of the Residences at 5–15 West 54th Street historic district.